noir-lang/noir/circuits/cpp/src/aztec3/circuits/abis/README.md

 - Kernel circuits
 - Rollup circuits

-All ABIs are generalised by an `NCT` template parameter (meaning `NativeOrCircuitTypes`). `NCT` can be either `aztec3::utils::types::NativeTypes` or `aztec3::utils::types::CircuitTypes<Composer>` for some `Composer`.
+All ABIs are generalised by an `NCT` template parameter (meaning `NativeOrCircuitTypes`). `NCT` can be either `aztec3::utils::types::NativeTypes` or `aztec3::utils::types::CircuitTypes<Builder>` for some `Builder`.
 The idea being, there's a single implementation of every struct/class for native and circuit types.
 NativeType structs can be switched to CircuitType with the `to_circuit_type()` method.